KrailOrg/krail/README.md

 ## demo

 There is a [simple demo](https://github.com/davidsowerby/krail-demo) project - this is rapidly becoming irrelevant.
-The [Tutorial](http://krail.readthedocs.org/en/0.9.6/tutorial01/) is much more useful.
+The Tutorial (see above) is much more useful.

 ## testApp